-Vacation - Full-time employees receive an annual vacation of 10 working days during the first year of employment; increases with seniority
+Vacation - Full-time employees receive an annual vacation of 10 working days.

-Sick - An employee accrues sick days at the rate of .83 days per month for a total of 10 per year.
+Sick - An employee accrues 1 sick day/quarter, for a total of 4 per year.

 Paid Holidays – New Years Day, Martin Luther King Jr. Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving, Christmas Eve, Christmas Day

 Family Sick Leave – Employees with more than one year of seniority are eligible for up to twelve weeks of unpaid leave to care for an immediate family member who is suffering from an extended illness.
 Health benefits will continue for the employee during this time at the same cost to them.

 It is the policy of Ohio Citizen Action to comply with all federal and state laws concerning the employment of persons with disabilities and to act in accordance with regulations and guidance issued by the Equal Employment Opportunity Commission (EEOC).
 Furthermore, it is the organizational policy not to discriminate against qualified individuals with disabilities in regard to application procedures, hiring, advancement, discharge, compensation, training or other terms, conditions and privileges of employment.

 If you require reasonable accommodations during any part of the hiring process, please email HR Generalist, Jessica Smith-Szabo at [email protected].